vtf05/erp_incident_report/README.md

 ## AWS Implementation Status (Infrastructure Note)

 > [!IMPORTANT]
-> AWS services were not utilized in this MVP due to development account limitations.
+> AWS services were not utilized in this MVP because i do not have free tier available have exhausted all the limits already.

 For a production-grade deployment of this platform, the following AWS architecture is recommended: